ChickenKyiv/awesome-git-article/course/Slides/slide-01/index.md

+#### Slide 1: What is Git

-#### If you are a developer and you want to get started with Git and GitHub, then this article is made for you.
+If you are a developer and you want to get started with Git and GitHub, then this course is made for you.

 After a short introduction on what is Git and how to use it, you will be able to create and work on a GitHub project.